wongpiwat/trust-location/example/README.md

-# trust_location_example
+# Trust Location Example

-Demonstrates how to use the trust_location plugin.
+Demonstrates how to use the Trust Location plugin.

 ## Getting Started